yoavfreund/dsc215-2023-wi/syllabus.md

 The instructor will also hold office hours.
 The exact time for these office hours can be found on the course homepage.

 Office hours will also be held in a hybrid format, meaning that you can attend them either in-person or via Zoom.
 In-person office hours are held on the second floor of the east wing of the **San Diego Supercomputer Center 📍 ([map](https://map.concept3d.com/?id=1005#!m/165141))**.
 Enter SDSC from the main entrance on Hopkins Drive, take the elevator up to the second floor, turn left at the kitchen, and meet in the common area.
-You will need a code to enter the building; the code is TBD.
+You will need a code to enter the building; the code is pinned in the `#general` channel of our course Slack.
 Make sure to hit the # key after typing in the code.

 ---